Improve your interpersonal communication skills

 How to improve your nonverbal communication

 • Avoid slouching.
 Not only is slouching bad for your back, but it could also make you feel less confident.
-In a 2018 study from San Francisco State University, professor Erik Peper and colleagues had students take math tests while sitting erect or slouched.
+In a 2018 study from San Francisco State University, Professor Erik Peper and colleagues had students take math tests while sitting erect or slouched.
 After the math tests, 56% of the students said it was easier to perform the calculations while sitting up straight versus slumped over.
 So, avoiding slouching could be a simple way to communicate to yourself, “Hey, I’m feeling confident!”
 This could be particularly useful before doing a presentation or giving a speech, as you’ll want to come across as confident to your audience.

-4. Listening
+4. Active Listening

 Listening goes beyond just hearing what someone is saying; it involves actively trying to understand and consider what they’re saying.
 Another interesting thing, especially in this digital age, is that listening doesn’t necessarily mean there is an audio component.
 If you’re chatting with someone via Slack messages, you’ll be “listening” to them (i.e., paying attention to their words and trying to understand) without actually hearing them.

-If you want one instant way to improve your likeability, it’s through listening.
+If you want one instant way to improve your people skills practice active listening.
 In one study, Harvard researchers Karen Huang and colleagues found that asking questions, particularly follow-up questions, made the speaker more liked by their conversation partner.
-This is because question-asking is
+This is because question-asking is linked to responsiveness, a characteristic of which listening is a part.
+It's also a key interpersonal skill that is linked to emotional intelligence.

 How to improve your listening skills